DioxusLabs/dioxus/packages/document/docs/eval.md

 ## Sending data to JavaScript

-When you execute JavaScript code with `eval`, you can pass data to it by formatting the value into the JavaScript code or sending values to the `UseEval` channel.
+When you execute JavaScript code with `eval`, you can pass data to it by formatting the value into the JavaScript code or sending values to the `Eval` channel.

 ```rust
 use dioxus::prelude::*;